sciZer0/newdiscoveries/a/README.md

 For Newton, motion by Inertia is the same as being at rest.

-Importantly, according to Newton’s 1st Law, when an object is moving with Inertia at Inertial Velocity, then no Work is being done and no Energy (no resource) is being spent in this process — it is exactly so because when the object is moving with Inertia at Inertial Velocity this is the same as when the object is being at rest.
+So, according to Newton’s 1st Law, when an object is moving with Inertia at Inertial Velocity, then no real Work is being done and no real Energy (no resource) is being spent in this process — it is exactly so because when an object is moving with Inertia at Inertial Velocity this is the same as when the object is being at rest.

 And now, let’s go back to our familiar CASE #1 where the 20 kg object is free-falling during 30 seconds.